npran/My-dotfiles-for-Sway-wm/Readme.md

 $ # emerge -avqg @sway-wm

 The portage specific options
--a --ask ---> asks for y/n prompt to decide if you want to move with the default use flags -v --verbose ---> self explanatory
+-a --ask ---> asks for y/n prompt to decide if you want to move with the default use flags \n -v --verbose ---> self explanatory
 -q --quiet ---> doesn't show the build process in the display -g --getbinpkg ---> fetches binaries if exists